Alec12/data-science-secondary-projects/Data-Model-Portfolio/AdTech-Second-Price-Auction-Model/README.md

 Develop class architecture that models a typical second price auction, multiple bidder competitions, and Users with a probability to click on an ad.
 Build a model that maximizes immediate payoffs.

 Assume that you are one of many bidders, there are millions of auctions, and various collections of users on a given ad space.

+Additionally, you may NOT use machine learning.

+## Result:

+Placed in the top 10 ranks out of 130+ students.